 Ann: It's been ten years (!) since my last trip here as college student.
-I was in Granada for a summer research project, and slipped away on most weekends for jaunts all over Andalucia and other parts of Spain.
-It's not without anticipation and nostalgia that I came back for a week to teach part of a short biology course!
+I was in Granada for a summer research project, and slipped away on most weekends for jaunts all over Andalucía and other parts of Spain.
+It's not without anticipation and nostalgia that I came back to help teach part of a short biology course!

 Day -3 The trip from Boston to Barcelona went fine but for a minor glitch at the end.
 I hopped into a cab to get to the Airbnb apartment, and seeing that I was obviously from out of town, the elderly driver made sure to double check the street name and number I gave him.
-Unfortunately his well-meaning precautions were met by the idiosyncrasies of the particular street, as my house number was clearly not to be found between its reasonably consecutive neighbors.
-I was tired and a tiny bit exasperated, but this really seemed to cause the driver considerable anxiety and indignation.
-Before I knew what was happening he'd recruited a handful of bemused stander-by's to ask for directions.
-This tiny hullabaloo brought to mind the time I got lost in Granada and accidentally summoned a bevy of grandmas from their evening stroll...
-God I really do love old Spaniards.
+Unfortunately his well-meaning precautions were met by the idiosyncrasies of this particular street, as my house number was clearly not between its neighbors.
+I was tired and a tiny bit exasperated, but this only seemed to cause the driver more anxiety and indignation.
+Before I knew what was happening he'd recruited a handful of bemused stander-by's to ask for directions...
+This tiny pandemonium brought to mind the time I got lost in Granada and accidentally summoned a bevy of grandmas from their evening stroll...
+I really do love old Spaniards.

 Day -2 Bon dia Barcelona!
 My daily walk to the course:

 The institute is located in the Barceloneta neighborhood along a picture-perfect beach that stretched out for as long as the eye can see.
 After the morning session we enjoyed pastries and espresso from the terrace.

 Day -1 I was a little ambitious with the contents of my 60-minute lecture and ran over a bit, but overall it seemed to be well-received!
 And off we were, to lunch together at the seaside Asian fusion restaurant Shoko.

 It was also Chewie's birthday today, and his last day of blood-bank service rotation.
 Tomorrow he would join me here!